Template Filling for Controllable Commonsense Reasoning: Related Work

 \section{Related Work}

-\paragraph{Knowledge Bases :} Knowledge Bases (KBs) have been the predominant approach to perform cross-domain reasoning in the past.
-Some of the prominent cross domain knowledge bases include DBPedia \citep{mendes-etal-2012-dbpedia}, YAGO \citep{suchanek-yago} and NELL \citep{mitchell-nell}.
-Most of these knowledge bases despite being cross-domain, the focus is primarily on the encyclopedic knowledge.
-In our work, we focus on ability of \plm for cross-domain reasoning, which can be viewed as a complementary approach to KBs.
+\paragraph{Knowledge Bases :} Knowledge Bases (KBs) have been the predominant approach to perform commonsense reasoning in the past \citep{Speer2013ConceptNet5A}.
+Some of the prominent knowledge bases for commonsense reasoning include DBPedia \citep{mendes-etal-2012-dbpedia}, YAGO \citep{suchanek-yago} and NELL \citep{mitchell-nell} or extending KBs with domain knowledge \citep{khetan-etal-2022-mimicause}.
+In this work, we focus on \approach using LM, which can be viewed as a complementary using KBs for commonsense.

-\paragraph{Language Models for Knowledge Generation:} Using pretrained language models to generate knowledge has been studied for commonsense reasoning tasks. \cite{sap2019atomic,Bosselut2019COMETCT,shwartz2020unsupervised,bosselut2021dynamic}.
+\paragraph{Language Models for Generation based Reasoning:} Using pretrained language models to generate knowledge has been studied for commonsense reasoning tasks. \cite{sap2019atomic,Bosselut2019COMETCT,shwartz2020unsupervised,bosselut2021dynamic}.
 Our work closely aligns with \citet{Bosselut2019COMETCT,bosselut2021dynamic}.
-Compared to \citet{Bosselut2019COMETCT}, our focus in this work to extend this line of work from only commonsense reasoning to perform reasoning cross domain.
+Compared to \citet{Bosselut2019COMETCT}, where our goal is to extend towards more controllable commonsense reasoning.
+Our work is also related to recent chain-of-thought prompting approach \citep{dalvi-etal-2021-explaining,https://doi.org/10.48550/arxiv.2201.11903}, where a reasoning chain is first generated before the final solution.
+Compared to chain-of-thought prompting, our approach focuses on controllability of the reasoning process from input, via template slots.

-\paragraph{Language Model Infilling :} Our work also closely relates to the language model infilling work in the literature such as \citet{fedus2018maskgan} and \citep{Donahue2020EnablingLM}.
+\paragraph{Language Model Infilling :} Our work also closely relates to the language model infilling work in the literature such as \citet{fedus2018maskgan} and \citet{Donahue2020EnablingLM}.
 Compared to these works which only look at cloze-test infilling, our work aims to expand templates that cannot be directly modeled as cloze-style.
-Our work is also related to the story generation efforts such as \citet{Yao_Peng_Weischedel_Knight_Zhao_Yan_2019,fan-etal-2018-hierarchical,ippolito-etal-2019-unsupervised,rashkin-etal-2020-plotmachines} but our application differs from them in that we focus on cross-domain reasoning instead of content planning for stories.

-There has also been efforts to transfer knowledge cross-domain via transfer learning \citep{min-etal-2017-question,wiese-etal-2017-neural,deng-etal-2018-knowledge} but our work focuses on cross-domain reasoning in the same input sample unlike transfer learning based approaches.